MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 ## DESCRIPTION

-The `Remove-SPODeletedContainer` cmdlet permanently removes a SharePoint repository services deleted container from the Recycle Bin.
+The `Remove-SPODeletedContainer` cmdlet permanently removes a deleted container from the Recycle Bin.
 A permanently deleted container cannot be recovered.
 You must be a SharePoint Administrator or Global Administrator to run the cmdlet.

 :warning:  **Please Note:**  Permanently deleting containers is generally NOT recommended